Master of Engineering: United Kingdom

 In the United Kingdom, the Master of Engineering (MEng) is the highest award for undergraduate studies in engineering.
-It is the standard university-level qualification taken by people wishing to become chartered engineers registered with the Engineering Council (EngC).
+It is the standard university-level qualification taken by people wishing to become Chartered Engineers registered with the Engineering Council (EngC).
 The MEng degree represents the minimum educational standard required to become a chartered engineer, but there are other equally satisfactory ways to demonstrate this standard, such as the completion of a BEng Honours and a subsequent postgraduate diploma, MA, MSc, or through experiential learning.
 The UK MEng (undergraduate degree) is typically equivalent to the European Diplom Ingenieur (Dipl.-Ing.) and Civilingenjör degrees.

 Universities are free to set their own entry requirements.
-Some universities, such as Oxford, Cambridge, and some courses at Imperial, only admit students to study for the MEng degree.
-(Their courses usually allow a student to leave with a bachelor's degree after three years.)
+Some universities, such as Oxford, Cambridge, and some courses at Imperial, only admit students to study for the MEng degree, although these courses often allow a student to graduate with a Bachelor of Science (BSc) or Bachelor of Engineering (BEng) degree after three years.
 Other universities, such as the University of Greenwich, University of Surrey, Coventry University, Brunel University and Swansea University, admit students to read for BEng Honours and MEng courses and allow students to change between the two during the early years of the course.
 The Open University offers the MEng degree as a postgraduate qualification, but requires students to complete its course within four years of completing a BEng Honours degree.

 Requirements for professional registration as an Incorporated Engineer or a Chartered Engineer are based on a standard of professional competence and commitment, as set out in the professional standard UK-SPEC.
 Individuals generally develop these through education and working experience.

 History

 Since its introduction, the MEng has become the degree of choice for most undergraduate engineers, as was intended.
 The most common exception to this is international students who, because of the substantially higher fees they are charged, sometimes opt to take the traditional BEng/BSc route where that is available.
-Most of the engineering institutions have now made an MEng the minimum academic standard necessary to become a Chartered Engineer.
-Students who graduated before the changes in the rules will still be allowed to use their bachelor's degree for this purpose and those who have earned a bachelor's degree since the changes can usually take some additional courses (known as 'further learning') over time to reach an equivalent standard to the MEng Some older universities such as Durham allow students to obtain the BEng degree after the third year before continuing to the fourth year.
+All of the engineering institutions have made an MEng the minimum academic standard necessary to become a Chartered Engineer, in accordance with the UK-SPEC.
+Students who graduated before the changes in the rules will still be allowed to use their bachelor's degree for this purpose and those who have earned a bachelor's degree since the changes can usually take some additional courses (known as 'further learning') over time to reach an equivalent standard to the MEng.
+Some older universities such as Durham allow students to obtain the BEng degree after the third year before continuing to the fourth year.